-(32) When a staff member requests support, the staff member's manager and People & Culture (Health & Safety representative) should discuss with them whether a safety plan should be developed to assist the staff member to perform their duties safely and productively.
+(34) When a staff member requests support, the staff member's manager and People & Culture should discuss with them whether Family Violence Support Safety Plan Checklist should be developed to assist the staff member to perform their duties safely and productively.
 1800RESPECT, the National Sexual Assault and Family and Domestic Violence Counselling Service, and local specialist Family and Domestic Violence support services are available to assist with the development of safety plans.

-(33) In developing a safety plan the following should be considered:
+(35) In developing a safety plan the following should be considered:

-- a. the plan must be developed in consultation with the manager and the staff member; - b. the plan should be reviewed by the staff member and their manager on a regular basis; - c. the staff member's emergency contact details must be kept up to date; - d. all reasonable attempts should be made to ensure the staff member maintains their normal working hours and working conditions (including contacts) to minimise the impact on them and others; - e. when there are legal orders (e.g. Apprehended Violence Orders) the plan may be required to conform with and respect stipulations in the orders; - f. the plan may require consultation with other areas within the University such as Security Services and IS.
-This will be coordinated by the Manager on a confidential basis;

-g. the actions that are to be taken if the staff member does not arrive at work.
+- a. the plan must be developed in consultation with the manager and/or supervisor and the staff member; - b. the plan should be reviewed by the staff member and their manager on a regular basis; - c. the staff member's emergency contact details must be kept up to date; - d. all reasonable attempts should be made to ensure the staff member maintains their normal working hours and working conditions (including contacts) to minimise the impact on them and others; - e. when there are legal orders (e.g. Apprehended Violence Orders) the plan may be required to conform with and respect stipulations in the orders; - f. the plan may require consultation with other areas within the University such as Security, Infrastructure and Operations and Information Services (IS).
+This will be coordinated by the Manager on a confidential basis (regarding the reason as to why intervention is sought); - g. the actions that are to be taken if the staff member does not arrive at work. - h. the Family Violence Support Safety Plan Checklist should only be saved to the staff's personnel file.

-(34) A template guide to developing a safety plan can be found as a attachment A to this document - Family Violence Support Safety Plan Checklist.
+(36) A template guide to developing a safety plan can be found as a attachment A to this document - Family Violence Support Safety Plan Checklist.